Test Id : BLYM

 Describes how the test is performed and provides a method-specific reference

-Formalin-fixed, paraffin-embedded tissues are cut at 5 microns and mounted on positively charged glass slides.
-The selection of tissue and the target areas on the hematoxylin and eosin (H and E)-stained slide is performed by a pathologist.
-Using the H and E-stained slide as a reference, target areas are etched with a diamond-tipped etcher on the back of the unstained slide to be assayed.
-The probe set is hybridized to the appropriate target areas and 2 technologists each analyze 50 interphase nuclei (100 total) with the results expressed as the percent abnormal nuclei.(Unpublished Mayo method)
+Paraffin-embedded tissue samples are cut at 5 microns and mounted on positively charged glass slides.
+The selection of tissue and the identification of target areas on the hematoxylin and eosin (H and E)-stained slide are performed by a pathologist.
+Using the H and E-stained slide as a reference, target areas are etched with a diamond-tipped engraving tool on the back of the unstained slide to be assayed.
+Each probe set is hybridized to the appropriate target areas, as indicated on the H and E, and 100 interphase nuclei are scored within the targeted areas.
+The results are expressed as the percent of abnormal nuclei.(Unpublished Mayo method)

 PDF Report